 However, if your little one is breathing and acting normally, letting your child rest can be beneficial.
 If they’re difficult to wake or can’t be fully woken at a normal interval, call their healthcare provider.

 You can ask your child’s doctor if you should give your child pain medication and in what dose.

 Your child’s doctor will also likely advise against rough or vigorous play to reduce the risk for further injuries for at least a 24-hour period.
 This includes avoiding riding toys or climbing.

 - listening to a story

 Babies shouldn’t be placed on adult beds unsupervised.
-In addition to risks for falls, babies can become trapped between the bed and wall or bed and another object.
-Adult beds often don’t meet the criteria for safe sleeping that a crib often has, such as a tight-fitting mattress and bottom sheet.
+In addition to risks of falls, babies can become trapped between the bed and wall or bed and another object.
+Adult beds don’t meet the criteria for safe sleeping that a crib often has, such as a tight-fitting mattress and bottom sheet.